Criminal sanctions

 Slovak Republic

-Non-payment of wages or severance pay may be punished by a prison sentence of up to 12 years, depending on the circumstances of and motive for the non-payment, and on the damage caused.
+Non-payment of wages or severance pay may be punished by a prison sentence up to 12 years, depending on the circumstances, motive and damage caused.

 South Africa